dotanuki-labs/norris/README.md

 ## Building and Running

-If you want a simple run, just use the companion script
+If you want a simple run emulating the PR pipeline, just use the companion script

 ```
-./emulate-ci-build.sh
+./devops/emulate-pr-build.sh
 ```

 It will